Kelly Burton (she/her)

 COVER Home Repair

-Conor is currently serving his first term as an AmeriCorps member as the Home Repair and Weatherization Assistant at COVER in White River Junction.
+Conor is currently serving his second term as an AmeriCorps member as the Home Repair and Weatherization Assistant at COVER in White River Junction.
 He spent a large portion of his life around Eugene, Oregon and received an undergraduate degree in land use planning at the University of Oregon.
 After graduating, he stepped into the world of community organizing and labor rights activism.
 He eventually found a desire to explore a new region, deciding on Vermont in 2016.
 After settling into the Barre area, he shifted into mental health counseling at a residential treatment center for young adults.
 During this time, he served on the Barre City energy and tree stewardship committees to assist in energy planning and to help maintain the city’s urban forest.
 Conor was also able to fulfill a dream of designing and building his own tiny house on wheels to live in.
 In utilizing that experience, he hopes his service with AmeriCorps and COVER will help him expand his skill set in housing construction.
 He intends to foster relationships in the Upper Valley and organize resources towards the shared goal of a sustained system for constructing affordable homes for unhoused and housing insecure community members in the area.
 Outside of service, Conor enjoys: spending time on woodworking projects, jamming on his bass guitar with bandmates, or puttering around in his home garden in Randolph.

 Quynh Vo (she/her)